rfindley/wanikani-open-framework/README.md

 # <a id="installation">Installation</a>

-> **_[Note: While the framework is still in prototype, you can update the modules by deleting them from `file_cache` via a pattern-match for 'github' URLs:_**
->
-> ```javascript
-> wkof.file_cache.delete(/github/);
-> ```

 The core script must be installed in a script-hosting browser plugin, such as TamperMonkey.

-1. Install your desired script host (such as TamperMonkey).
-Your chosen script host must support the ability to specify the run-order of scripts.
+1. Install your desired script host plugin.
+The script host must be able to specify the run-order of scripts.
+2. To use the current release of the Open Framework, click [[here](https://greasyfork.org/en/scripts/38582-wanikani-open-framework)] to install it from greasyfork.org.<br>
-2. Create a new empty script in TamperMonkey, and paste the contents of the Core.js file.<br>
+If you want to use the latest pre-release version, create a new empty script in TamperMonkey, and paste the contents of the Core.js file from the github repository.
-_(Note: Eventually, the core script will be released on GreasyFork.org.
-At that time, the installation instructions will change accordingly.)_
-3. Configure the script to run before all other scripts so the framework will be ready to use when its client script begin running.
+3. Configure your script host plugin to run the Open Framework before all other scripts, which allows client scripts to access the framework at startup.

 To verify installation: